Chickens for beginners

 The first step in your plans for raising chickens - make sure it's even possible.

 Laws about keeping livestock, even if it's just two or three chickens, vary around the world, and even from one area to another within the same country.

 Make sure you know what the law says as it applies to your area.
 The worst thing would be getting your chickens only to discover you're doing it illegally.

-So you're thinking of keeping chickens but you're not sure whether they'll be right for your family?
+So you'd like to raise chickens but you're not sure whether they'll be right for your family?

-This article is a ten-question quiz which will help you think through all the different issues involved in keeping chickens healthy and safe.
-It covers laws, cost, space, time involved, dealing with predators, and all the other critical issues.
+Here's my a ten-question quiz which will help you think through all the different issues involved in keeping chickens healthy and safe.
+It covers all the critical issues.

 Don't even consider buying chickens until you and your family have taken this quiz together.

-Once you've decided you definitely want to raise chickens, now's the time to start learning the language!
+Once you know for sure that you definitely want to raise chickens, now's the time to start learning the language!